-Three of the above described new studies of language outcomes included speech sound outcome measures as well. ^{125,129,130} In their study of broad target recast treatment, Yoder and colleagues 129 evaluated speech intelligibility measured as acceptable ("intelligible") word approximations in a 20-minute speech sample.
-Two other new studies examined outcomes related to phonological awareness. ^{125,130} Phonological awareness is the ability to recognize the variety of sound units that make up spoken words.
-Slow development of phonological awareness often occurs in children with other speech and language delays or disorders, and is associated with difficulty in the development of early literacy skills. ^{154,155}
+Three of the new studies described in the section on language outcomes included speech sound outcome measures as well.^{125,129,130} In their study of broad target recast treatment, Yoder et al129 evaluated speech intelligibility, measured as acceptable ("intelligible") word approximations in a 20-minute speech sample.
+Two other new studies examined outcomes related to phonological awareness.^{125,130} Phonological awareness is the ability to recognize the variety of sound units that make up spoken words.
+Slow development of phonological awareness often occurs in children with other speech and language delays or disorders, and is associated with difficulty in the development of early literacy skills.^{154,155}

-Studies From the Previous Review Reporting Speech Sound Outcomes
+Studies From the Previous Review

-Three of the trials described in detail above among studies with language outcomes also reported speech sound outcomes.
-Glogowska and colleagues135 included a phonology error rate156 to measure the impact of usual speech and language therapy services on speech sounds.
-Girolametto and colleagues138 evaluated the effects of the Hanen Parent Program adapted to include focused stimulation of language targets on three measures related to speech sounds: syllable structure level, consonant inventory, and percentage of consonants correct.
-Robertson and Ellis Weismer139 included a measure of percentage of intelligible utterances in their study of small group language therapy for late-talking toddlers.
+Three of the trials described in detail in the section on language outcomes also reported speech sound outcomes.
+Glogowska et al135 included a phonology error rate156 to measure the effects of usual speech and language therapy services on speech sounds.
+Girolametto et al138 evaluated the effects of the Hanen Parent Program, adapted to include focused stimulation of language targets on three measures related to speech sounds: syllable structure level, consonant inventory, and percentage of consonants correct.
+Robertson and Ellis Weismer139 included a measure of percentage of intelligible utterances in their study of small-group language therapy for late-talking toddlers.

-Two additional trials focus primarily on speech sound outcomes, ^{134,141} although both included measures of language outcomes as well.
-Almost and Rosenbaum134 evaluated the efficacy of a modified cycles approach to phonological therapy, 157 wherein rule-based errors in the child's speech sound production are treated through recursive cycles of therapy targeting particular rules (also known as phonological processes).
+Two additional trials focused primarily on speech sound outcomes,^{134,141} although both included measures of language outcomes as well.
+Almost and Rosenbaum134 evaluated the efficacy of a modified "cycles" approach to phonological therapy,157 wherein rule-based errors in the child's speech sound production are treated through recursive cycles of therapy targeting particular rules (also known as phonological processes).
 In a trial of 26 children with severe phonological disorders, outcomes were measured for those randomized to the intervention group following 4 months of treatment.
-Speech sound outcome measures included the Assessment of Phonological Processing-Revised, 158 the Goldman-Fristoe Test of Articulation, 159 and percentage of consonants correct.
+Speech sound outcome measures included the Assessment of Phonological Processing-Revised,158 the Goldman-Fristoe Test of Articulation,159 and percentage of consonants correct.

-Shelton and colleagues141 identified 45 preschoolers (mean of 47 months of age) through articulation screening, matched trios of children on a measure of receptive vocabulary, and then randomly assigned each member of the trio to 1 of 3 groups: a listening intervention that focused on speech sound discrimination activities, a reading and talking intervention that focused on storybook interactions, or control.
-Parents conducted activities with their children in the 2 active treatment groups for 57 days, for 5 minutes per day in the listening group, and 15 minutes per day in the reading and talking group.
+Shelton et al141 identified 45 preschoolers (mean age, 47 months) through articulation screening, matched trios of children on a measure of receptive vocabulary, and then randomly assigned each member of the trio to one of three groups: a listening intervention that focused on speech sound discrimination activities, a reading and talking intervention that focused on storybook interactions, or control.
+Parents conducted activities with their children in the two active treatment groups for 57 days, for 5 minutes per day in the listening group and 15 minutes per day in the reading and talking group.
 Speech sound outcomes included measures of speech sound discrimination in quiet and in noise, speech sound error recognition, and articulation.